 - In case you get behind a lot, stay passive and farm up.
 Don't try to make plays without your jungler unless your lane opponent makes a huge mistake.

-Mid Game is the time where Zac starts to shine, especially if you already bought Spirit Visage and Sunfire Cape.
+Mid Game is the time where Zac starts to shine, especially if you already bought Spirit Visage and Sunfire Aegis.
 You become a feared towerdiver hopping around the map at warp speed.
 Get a gank, get rid of that lane opponent annoying you.
 Your 2 knockups should make this easy if you didn't feed early game, coordinate with your jungler to chain your CC-abilities correctly, then Let's Bounce + Jungler CC, abilities and autoattacks.
 In the best case, your jungler comes up with a surprise attack and roots the enemy in place with snares or stuns, then you jump in with your E to knock him up and both use their normal abilities to shut him down.
 If that's not enough, use your ult and (if necessary) Ignite.
 It is going to take you some normal game practice until you learn how much damage you can do with your abilities and use them as necessary.
 Until then, better use one ability too much than letting your enemy escape.

 After a gank, push your lane, then go roam mid lane and get your team some kills or take their turret for a gold advantage (This is dependant on the abilities you needed to kill your opponent, if your ult and ignite are down, you shouldn't bother that much with roaming and go for the turret instead).
 If you are taking a turret, be aware of missing enemies and of your minions, you need about 40 seconds to take it down because your autoattack damage is very low, preferably get the jungler to help you with the towerpush.
 If roaming, don't forget to drop some Stealth Wards in the river/jungle as they will really help your team.
 The easiest way to prevent ganks and counterjungles is to keep the entrances to your jungle warded, more wards will help invading or securing objectives:

 When ganking, jump out of the blue with your Elastic Slingshot.
-If you did not hit your enemy, use Stretching Strike to slow him down.
+If you did not hit your enemy, use Stretching Strikes to slow him down.
 If you did, wait until the knockback is over before you slow him to get maximum CC time.
 When you feel you can get the kill, use Let's Bounce and/or Ignite.
 During all time, spam Unstable Matter for more damage.
 Good ganks also require coordination, so tell your allies when you are going to gank and try not to waste all your CC-Spells at once, but use one after another to constantly impair your enemy's movement.

 Invisible text op

-If you can't kill your lane opponent or bully him out of lane, push your lane as strong as possible with Stretching Strike and Unstable Matter, then go roam while your enemy is clearing your minion wave.
+If you can't kill your lane opponent or bully him out of lane, push your lane as strong as possible with Stretching Strikes and Unstable Matter, then go roam while your enemy is clearing your minion wave.

 If your enemy is a stronger pusher than you and you can't kill him for any reason, you will have no choice and need to stay on your lane.
 Farm as much creeps as possible as fast as possible and you will be just fine when the teamfights start.